ps4449/python-games/README.md

 # Games in Python

-A recreation of some of my favourite games to test and implement different python technologies.
+A recreation of some of my favourite board and card games to test and implement different python libraries and concepts.

 So far, the list includes:

-- Rock Paper Pcissors
+- Rock Paper Scissors
 - Mastermind
 - Tic Tac Toe
 - Snakes